open-contracting/infrastructure/docs/guidance/identifiers.md

 ## Globally unique project identifiers

-Project identifiers in OC4IDS should be globally unique; this means that, across the data of all OC4IDS publishers, each project identifier refers to exactly one infrastructure project.
+Project identifiers in OC4IDS should be globally unique; this means that, across all the data of all OC4IDS publishers, each project identifier refers to exactly one infrastructure project.

-If local project identifiers are available in existing systems or data, these should be re-used to create globally unique project identifiers for use in OC4IDS; otherwise, if local project identifiers are not available, publishers may assign local identifiers to projects in the systems used to generate OC4IDS data.
+If local project identifiers are available in existing systems or data, these should be re-used to create globally unique project identifiers for use in OC4IDS.
+Otherwise, if local project identifiers are not available, publishers may assign local identifiers to projects in the new systems used to generate OC4IDS data.

-To make local project identifiers globally unique for use in OC4IDS, the OC4IDS Helpdesk assigns a project identifier prefix that publishers must add to local project identifiers, using the following identifier structure: `[project identifier prefix]-[local project identifier]`.
+To make local project identifiers globally unique for use in OC4IDS, a publisher requests a project identifier prefix from the [OC4IDS Helpdesk](mailto:data@open-contracting.org).
+The publisher must then use the assigned prefix in all its project identifiers, according to following structure: `[project identifier prefix]-[local project identifier]`.

-Project identifier prefixes establish an identifier series and the same prefix is used for all identifiers in a series.
-For example, the prefix `oc4ids-qu8r7p`, assigned by the OC4IDS Helpdesk, will be added to all the project identifiers from the SISOCS system developed by CoST Honduras.
+For example: CoST Honduras requests a project identifier prefix from the OC4IDS Helpdesk.
+The OC4IDS Helpdesk assigns the randomly-generated prefix `oc4ids-qu8r7p`.
+CoST Honduras then creates globally unique project identifiers, by combining its assigned prefix with each local project identifier from its SISOCS system.

+Project identifier prefixes are typically unique to each publisher.
+However, multiple publishers in the same jurisdiction can collaboratively decide to use the same project identifier prefix: for example, if multiple agencies are independently responsible for different projects.
+As such, the prefix serves to identify a series of infrastructure projects (to which many publishers can contribute), rather than to identify one publisher.

 ```eval_rst
 .. admonition:: Request a project identifier prefix